 Curiously, this very old card has it listed as Frog Halt.
 Was it really called this once upon a time?

 Both of these were taken in the 60's.
 On the left is Dymchurch sands, and on the right is the Dr. Syn Restaurant, which of course was named after the famous smuggler.
 When I took my granddaughter to Folkestone for her first visit (age 11), I took her for a ride down to Dymchurch on the little railway.
 On Dymchurch sands, she had her first look at some seaside donkeys.
-She was terribly upset at the kind of life they lead, walking round and round in circles for hours on end in the summer heat, and when not giving rides, were tethered with nothing to look at but the side of a van, and said she would NEVER want to ride on one and make their life even worse.
+She was terribly upset at the kind of life they led, walking round and round in circles for hours on end in the summer heat, and when not giving rides, were tethered with nothing to look at but the side of a van, and said she would NEVER want to ride on one and make their life even worse.
 That's my girl!
-I agreed with her 100%
+I agreed with her 100%.
+That would have been around 2004, I do hope they have stopped that practice by now.
+She is grown up now with three kids of her own, and is still an animal lover and teaching her boys how to be kind to them.

-Moving further down the coast, we have Littlestone on the left and Greatstone on the right.
+Moving further down the coast, we have Littlestone on the left and Greatstone on the right, showing the sand dunes.

 When we were kids, and living in Littlestone, we would come down here with an old tin bath and try to use it as a boat.
 I think our best time to keep upright was 5 seconds!

 At the top of The Avenue from Littlestone is New Romney, and on the left we see how it looked in 1910 compared with the way it looks now on the right.
-So do you think those double yellow lines add anything?
-No, nor do I.
+It hasn't changed all that much has it?

 I don't have dates for either of these, but we have Station Road Lyminge and Lyminge Church.
 My Uncle Charlie & Auntie Agnes Richards lived all their married life in Lyminge.
 I think their address was 1 Well Cottages.
 They have both passed on now.

 Anyone who knows Paddlesworth knows about the Cat.
-The pub is actually called The Red Lion, but it has been known as The Cat and Custard Pot, shortened to The Cat.
+The pub is actually called The Red Lion, but it has been known as The Cat and Custard Pot forever, shortened to The Cat.
+If anyone knows the history behind the adopted name, please let me know.

 Now to something Kent used to be famous for, its hop picking!
 Every summer people from inland would spend a working holiday picking hops.
 They would have a change of scenery and get paid for it too!
 Here are some photos.